SquadcastHub/squadcasthub.github.io/pages/mydoc/take_bulk_actions.md

 **(2)** Check the box under the **Actions** button to select all the incidents that are shown in the view.
 You can also choose to select specific incidents for which you want to take the action.

 {{site.data.alerts.note}}
 <br/><br/><p>You will only be able to view a maximum of 20 incidents at once.
-So, you will only be able to select a maximum of 20 incidents at once.</p>
+So, you will only be able to select a maximum of 20 incidents at once.
+For a more detailed view of incidents, navigate to the <a href="incident-list-table-view">Incident List</a> page.</p>
 {{site.data.alerts.end}}

 ![](images/bulk_actions_2.png)